 Each year, the Festival Committee seeks support from those who value the Festivals and want to encourage participation, especially by younger musicians, by supporting the Festival Scholarship Fund.
 Donations of any amount are invited.
 Underwriting sponsorships of concerts and other Festival events are welcome, as well.

-The Moravian Music Festival is a unique opportunity to celebrate the musical heritage of this community.
+The Moravian Music Festival is a unique opportunity to celebrate the musical heritage of our congregations.